techy-robot/wakapi-anyide/README.md

 ## Quickstart guide

 - **Set your IDE to autosave as quickly as possible.** This is how wakapi-anyide is able to track your coding time.
-Ideally, something like 100ms, so it saves as you type.
+Ideally, something like a second, so it saves as you type.

 - Install `wakapi-anyide` with your favourite Python package manager